Addressing Energy Poverty in Alberta

-Households and communities in Alberta are struggling to afford to heat and power their homes.
+Energy poverty refers to the experience of households or communities that struggle to afford to heat and power their homes.

 In Canada, we consider families spending double the national average of the percentage of their income on energy bills to be in energy poverty.